This is a variation on Accidental Pervert, in which the accidental part is not so accidental.

 - In She's the Man, Olivia falls in love with her classmate "Sebastian", unaware that it's actually his sister Viola pretending to be him.
 One night she surprises her object of affection with a kiss... unaware that it's actually the real Sebastian, who has no idea who this infatuated girl is.

 - In The Big Easy after a night of lovemaking, Anne mistakes Bobby McSwain for his brother Remy, coming up behind him and pinching his ass.
-The brothers aren't all that identical, but given that she had no reason to expect any other man in the house and her view of Bobby was mostly of his rear end as be bent to rummage through the fridge, it is perhaps an understandable mistake.
+The brothers aren't all that identical, but given that she had no reason to expect any other man in the house and her view of Bobby was mostly of his rear end as he bent to rummage through the fridge, it is perhaps an understandable mistake.

 - The Film of the Book of The Girl, the Gold Watch and Everything.
 Kirby Winter goes to his brother's house and goes to sleep in his bed.
 His brother's girlfriend Bonny Lee Beaumont slips into the bed, thinks he is his brother and starts to make love to him.

-- In Think Big, Rafe's waitress girlfriend drags who she thinks is Rafe into a back room to have sex with him.
+- In Think Big, Rafe's waitress girlfriend drags the man she thinks is Rafe into a back room to have sex with him.
 Unfortunately, it's actually Rafe's twin brother Victor, who reveals the mistaken identity as soon as he's allowed to get a word in edgewise.
 She then proceeds to slap him for this misunderstanding.

-- Played for laughs in one of the Beethoven movies where the father thinks he's cuddling his wife and sweet-talking her, only when she comes in and asks who he's talking to does he realize the dog's in his bed.
+- Played for laughs in one of the Beethoven movies where the father thinks he's cuddling his wife and sweet-talking her; only when she comes in and asks who he's talking to does he realize the dog's in his bed.

 - In one Guy de Maupassant story translated as "A Bad Error", a man is in a relationship with a woman who wanted it to remain platonic until they knew each other better, and they both take a vow of celibacy in the meantime.
 He doesn't stick to his vow, and starts up an affair with a beautiful maidservant of the woman, who had told him she was built similarly to her mistress.
-Things end badly when thinking it is the maidservant, he goes up to the woman and lifts up her skirts and kisses her on the behind.
+Things end badly when, thinking it is the maidservant, he goes up to the woman and lifts up her skirts and kisses her on the behind.

 - In one episode Everybody Hates Chris, Julius goes in the bathroom and grabs what he thinks is Rochelle's butt only for it to be their new neighbor.